The ‘Keep Left Unless Overtaking’ rule remains one of the most misunderstood road rules for motorists across Australia.

 The NSW Road Rules state that on multi-lane roads with a speed limit of more than 80km/h, motorists must not drive in the right-hand lane unless they are:

-- Driving in a special purpose lane or if there is a Left Lane Must Turn Left sign or a left traffic arrow and the driver is not turning left
+- Driving in a special purpose lane or if there is a Left Lane Must Turn Left sign or a left traffic arrow and the driver is not turning left, or;

-- Not overtake or pass other vehicles on pedestrian or school crossings
+- Not overtake or pass other vehicles on pedestrian or school crossings, and;

 - Keep within their lane.